CSCfi/hpc-containers/index.md

-# Guidelines for HPC containers
+# Guidelines for containerizing scientific applications for HPC clusters
-Guidelines for building and using containers on HPC clusters.

 ## Scientific application
 In this guide, we provide instruction to containerize a scientific application that consists of software and various dependencies.
 Furthermore, we assume that the application has a command line interface and it can be configured via command line options, environment variables, configuration files or some mix of them.